Become a Petaluma VIP with these exclusive deals! Skip to content Visit Petaluma Logo

 Smiling young girl in red hat and shorts running in a corn maze

-This 32-year-old pumpkin patch’s maze is so much fun, it draws families from throughout the county and slows traffic on the freeway.
+This 33-year-old pumpkin patch’s maze is so much fun, it draws families from throughout the county and slows traffic on the freeway.
 You can spend hours lost in the maze or use a map to find your way.
 Even with the map, you can find yourself lost.
 There’s always someone available to show you the way, if you’re no longer giggling when you keep running into the same people or amused by recognizing that same switchback.
-You’ll be king of the hill when you reach the center and climb the stairs to look out over the folks still wandering around.
+You’ll be king of the hill when you reach either of the two platforms to look out over the folks still wandering around.
 On Friday and Saturday nights, the maze stays open late.
 Bring your flashlight and get to the Petaluma Pumpkin Patch & Amazing Corn Maze before 9:30 pm for spooky Halloween fun.
+Opening day is September 19 in 2025.

 You can also find the perfect pumpkin and enjoy harvest- and Halloween-themed treats.